mathsaey/training_schedule/README.md

 This project is very much in its infancy.
 While the groundwork is present for some upcoming features, limited time means they may not land any time soon.

-It was also a nice excuse for me to learn css fundamentals by playing with [tailwind](https://tailwindcss.com/), and to get used to developing web applications with [Phoenix](https://www.phoenixframework.org/) and Phoenix LiveView.
-Since it is my first time working with both of these technologies, you should not expect to see idiomatic Tailwind or LiveView code here.

 ## Features

 - Create custom workout types